Constitution of the Jayhawk Audubon Society

 Article III: Board of Directors

 Section 1.
 The control and conduct of business of the Society shall be vested in its Board of Directors.
 The Board shall determine the policies of the Society.
-The Board shall include (a) the elected Officers and the Committee Chairs, (b) the immediate past-President, and (c) not more than six at-large Directors elected by the members for terms of one year.
+The Board shall include (a) the elected Officers and the Committee Chairs, and (b) not more than six at-large Directors elected by the members for terms of one year.

 Section 2.
 Meetings of the Board of Directors shall be held at least six times a year.